 I did a double-take when I saw a bag of banana flour in the store.
 Have you seen it in stores near you yet?
-I had no idea what to expect.
-Banana flour is perfect for paleo baking!
+I had no idea what to expect, but I was excited because banana flour is perfect for grain-free baking!
+Banana flour is the latest craze in grain-free cooking and baking.
+It is easy to use and tastes delicious!

+After experimenting with banana flour recipes, I was surprised to see that your baked goods don’t have a strong banana flavor.
+The next time I make this recipe, I may mash a ripe banana just to get that banana flavor into the waffles.
 I love that banana flour is gluten free, and my recipe uses no refined sugar.
 These waffles make a great paleo breakfast recipe!
-I can't wait to serve these waffles to my kids; I am curious to see if they can tell these waffles are different.
+I can’t wait to serve these waffles to my kids; I am curious to see if they can tell they are different.

-Banana flour is quite literally ground-up bananas.
-It is a fine powder that is much lower in calories than many other gluten free flours.
-This four contains nutrition, including potassium, vitamins, and minerals.
+- Green Banana Flour – Banana flour is quite literally ground-up bananas.
+It is a fine powder much lower in starch than many other gluten free flours.
+You can use banana flour by itself with no other flour needing to be added!

 Substitutions and Variations

-- Add mashed ripe bananas to the batter, so you get more banana flavor.
+- Add mashed ripe bananas to the batter so you get more banana flavor.

 - Add pecans to the batter for extra protein.